 4.4 Where any other person has been named in the appeal/complaint, at the discretion of the Visitor such other person may be advised regarding such elements of the decision as deemed necessary or appropriate in accordance with the principles of natural justice.

-5.1 Unless the Vice-Chancellor otherwise directs, a student who has lodged an appeal or complaint with the University Visitor under this policy may continue in his/her program of study until the decision of the Visitor is notified to the student.
+5.1 Unless the Vice-Chancellor otherwise directs, a student who has lodged an appeal or complaint with the University Visitor under this policy may continue in their program of study until the decision of the Visitor is notified to the student.

 5.2 The Visitor is the final avenue of review in respect of such appeals and complaints.
-However, nothing in this policy removes the right of a student to access any other appeal/complaint mechanism or legal right available to him/her as legislated in the relevant State or Territory.
+However, nothing in this policy removes the right of a student to access any other appeal/complaint mechanism or legal right available to them as legislated in the relevant State or Territory.